 A month earlier, sheriff's deputies visited Rodger at his home on a "welfare check" after his parents voiced concerns to authorities about their son's mental health.
 Such checks do not permit full warrant searches, but are simply to make sure the person appears to be of sound mind.
 In this instance, police found Rodger to be polite, and he agreed to remove some offensive YouTube videos, so they cleared the call and left without taking any further action.
 They determined that he did not meet the criteria for an involuntary mental health hold, according to authorities.

 Rodger had been in therapy for much of his life and was supposedly seeing two therapists prior to his death.
 One of his therapists received Rodger's manifesto by email, and called Rodger's mother to alert her.
 California law provides that psychotherapists have a "duty to protect" and must report a "serious threat" of violence to local law enforcement within 24 hours.
 But in this case there just wasn't enough time to alert officials, as Rodger already began the violent spree when his therapist read the email.
-Besides, for those in the mental health field, it is not always possible to know when a patient is going to
+Besides, for those in the mental health field, it is not always possible to know when a patient is going to lose control.

 Many have called for improvements in mental health care.
 But as a legal matter, it is difficult to force care on people over the age of 18.
 Involuntary psychiatric commitment laws vary by state, but most require proof that the individual poses an imminent danger to themselves or to others.
 It can be a difficult determination to make.
 Some have also pointed out the shortages of trained mental health providers and limited insurance coverage for psychiatric treatment, as being part of the problem.